enoffspb/enoffspb.github.io/slrs/index.md

 - add controls and text information
 - make reports with results of testing for a control department

-It will be a **DebugOutputInterface** with the following an external interface:
+It will be a **DebugOutputInterface** with the following external interface:
 ```
 interface DebugOutputInterface {
     onFrame